Menu

 • 4.
 Considering family-owned business assets and values.
 Market assessment, financials, window dressing, determined by each participant.
 General meeting, all present.
 Cacus?
 Estate planning for business continuation: Financing with life insurance.
 Decision-making in divorce.

-Stories the Spreadsheets Tell.
+Stories the Spreadsheets Might Tell.

 • 5.
 Understanding Form 1040, Schedules D, and C. Investment income and looking for c.f. losses.
 Business income, losses, evaluating expenses, marketability, and participation/ownership.
+Insights you can gather when these forms might be needed.

 • 6.
 Investment fees, costs to carry, negative interest rates and the inheritance.
 The effects of Inflation/Stagflation.
 Defining and where to find.
 Longer term outlook.
 The “6 months out” perspective.
 Bonds and commodities.
+Brief overview and significance of holdings by class.
+Equitable Divisibility?

 • 7.
 Insurance and derivative financial assets.
 Beneficiaries.
 What is a tranche?
 What to look for in insurance & annuity contracts and derivative products.
+Equitable Divisibility?
+When to use AI.

 • 8.
 Understanding the estate plan and situational trusts.
 Avoiding Probate.
 The Personal Representative and the Trustee.
 Revocable & Irrevocable trusts.

 • 10.
-Understanding the two required spreadsheets.
+Understanding the two spreadsheets.
 A&L, and I&E.

 This course is intended to satisfy continuing education requirements as set forth in MD Rule 17-205, Qualifications for Court Designated Mediators, (a) (5): Complete in each calendar year four hours of continuing mediation-related education in one or more of the topics set forth in Rule 17-104, (a) (b).
+Please verify acceptance with your court.

 Barry Weissman